ablizben/notetaker/README.md

 </ul>

 <h3>Note Taker Criteria</h3>
-<li>As a user, I want ot be able to write and save notes, and then be able to delete said notes</li>
+<li>As a user, I want to be able to write and save notes, and then be able to delete said notes</li>

 <hr>